Investors seek exhumation of Canadian crypto currency firm founder to ensure it's him

 TORONTO (Reuters) - Lawyers representing users of the Canadian digital platform QuadrigaCX have asked police to exhume the body of its founder, whose sudden death last year trapped millions of dollars in digital currencies in its accounts, to make sure it’s him.

-Gerald Cotton died in December 2018 while traveling to India due to complications from Crohn’s disease.
+Gerald Cotten died in December 2018 while traveling to India due to complications from Crohn’s disease.
 The 30-year-old was the only person with access to passwords for the digital wallets holding some C$180 million ($135 million).

 In the wake of his death, QuadrigaCX, which had about 115,000 users, was unable to locate or secure a significant amount of cryptocurrency reserves.